fsantanna/pingus/ceu/README.md

 In Céu, when the execution block of a dynamic instance terminates, which characterizes its *natural termination*, the instance is automatically removed from its pool.
-Therefore, dynamic instances don't require any extra bookkeeping related to containers or explicit deallocation.
+Therefore, dynamic instances do not require any extra bookkeeping related to containers or explicit deallocation.

 To remove a pingu from the game in Céu, we just need to terminate its execution